andreystroit3301/Raspberry-Pi-System-Check/README.md

-# Raspberry-Pi-System-Check
-This is a repository of some simple bash scripts I made for the Raspberry Pi 5.
-These scripts are for basic system checks to view stats like cpu, gpu, and pmic temperature.
-There are also a few optional checks it will make if possible.
-This may work on other Raspberry Pi models, but I cannot guarantee that since I only have a Pi 5.
+# System Check Script For Raspberry Pi 5
+In this repository there are 2 basic bash scripts for checking the status of your raspberry pi system.

+These scripts just make it easier to check things like temperatures, voltages, and throttle status.

+I made these scripts for my Raspberry Pi 5, so I'm not sure if these scripts will work correctly on other raspberry pi models.